 Why the power of skilled volunteering is invaluable

 When we think volunteering – a few words spring to mind.
 Painting a fence, or shaking a bucket.
-But, with charities under immense and increasing pressure with the rising costs of living, skilled volunteers are needed now more than ever.
-Skilled volunteering taps into people’s expertise and compliments areas of proficiency nonprofits may lack under the current climate.
+But, charities are under immense and increasing pressure with the rising costs of living.
+Skilled volunteers are needed now more than ever.
+Skilled volunteering taps into your expertise, and compliments areas of proficiency nonprofits may lack.